What If We Allocate Test-Time Compute Adaptively?: Conclusion

 This work shows that verification-guided adaptive test-time inference more effectively converts compute into accuracy by dynamically shaping the reasoning process.
 Guided by a PRM during generation, the approach improves reasoning CoT steps beyond fixed strategies, particularly on easier to moderately difficult problems.
 Overall, the results show that adaptivity outperforms uniform repetition and that online verification is more effective than post hoc reranking, making adaptive, verifier-guided inference a practical and model-agnostic path to compute-efficient and reliable reasoning.

-While our study focuses on mathematical reasoning, the core idea is domain-agnostic: use intermediate verification signals to dynamically choose tools, allocate compute, and stop early when appropriate.
-This naturally extends to domains like code generation, long-context QA, and safety-critical decision-making by swapping in domain verifiers and learning domain-adaptive controllers that optimize accuracy under latency and compute budgets.
+While our study focuses on mathematical reasoning, the core idea is domain-agnostic: using intermediate verification signals to dynamically choose tools, allocate compute, and stop early when appropriate.
+This framework can extend to domains such as code generation, long-context QA, and safety-critical decision-making when tasks provide clear intermediate steps, reliable non-terminal verification signals, and heterogeneous difficulty across instances.
+Examples include unit-test feedback for code and entailment checks for multi-hop QA.
+In domains with only sparse final-answer rewards, effective deployment may require domain-adaptive verifiers or PRM training under latency and compute constraints.